ellysh/video-game-bots/GLOSSARY.md

 Cheating in online games is an activity that modifies the game experience to give one player an advantage over others. <a href="https://en.wikipedia.org/wiki/Cheating_in_online_games">Read more</a>

+## Client-Server Architecture

+The client–server model of computing is a distributed application structure that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients. <a href="https://en.wikipedia.org/wiki/Client%E2%80%93server_model">Read more</a>

 ## Deathmatch

 Deathmatch is a gameplay mode with the goal to kill as many other players as possible until a certain condition or limit is reached. <a href="https://en.wikipedia.org/wiki/Deathmatch">Read more</a>